Gambling Terminology and Casino Terms

 WTH: It is a term that is used to express shock or surprise; it stands for “What The Hell” or “What The Heck?”

-PM: It is short for “Private Message” which is a message or a chat between two players that others can’t see.
+PM: It is short for “Private Message” which is a message or a chat between two players in private.

 WTG: It is a term that is used to show approval and encouragement, it is an abbreviation for “Way To Go”.